 How could I forget to mention that it’s one of the most versatile vegetables out there and you can eat it sweet or salty and in so many different ways!
 One of my personal favorites is to incorporate it into pancakes or waffles to make sure I get a servings of veggies at breakfast.
 Genius.
 Best part is, it doesn’t taste “vegetabley” at all so it’s likely the entire family will enjoy it!
 It is so important to send your kids off to school with a good breakfast, and these are great because you can make ahead and then freeze for a super quick and also super wholesome breakfast!

 Fall is our favorite time to make all things pumpkin!
 Get ready to fill your morning with that amazing flavor!
-Even better – fill your little ones tummies with whole grain goodness and nutrients from fruits and veggies!
+Even better – fill your little ones tummies with whole wheat goodness and nutrients from fruits and veggies!

-Whole Grain Pumpkin Pancakes
+Healthy Whole Wheat Pumpkin Pancakes

 - 1 1/2 cup flour, whole wheat